In This Section

 Our master’s program aims to equip and empower effective speech-language pathologists to serve as practitioners and researchers to meet the needs of individuals, families, and caregivers impacted by communication and swallowing disorders across their lifespan.

-As a Nevada State College master’s degree candidate you will:
+As a Nevada State University master’s degree candidate you will:

 - Experience student-centered learning culminating in an M.Ed. in speech-language pathology.